Interview and portfolio advice

 Three years is a long time for you to invest, so we will ask you questions to make sure we are the right course for you, and we would like you to ask us questions too – so bring some questions with you.
 There is time for you to meet our current students and see the studios and facilities.

-We want you to feel at ease during your interview, so we thought it might help if we gave you a few frequently asked questions:
+We want you to feel at ease during your interview, so we thought it might help if you focused on your idea generation, creative practice and communication techniques, further, we would like you to prepare answers for the following types of questions:

 What is your favourite design object, design scheme, building etc, and why?

 Who is your favourite designer, and why?